tomiock/AI_UAB/README.md

-# BooksAI
+# AI_UAB
-Books for AI Degree in UAB.
-PDF files to download or links to websides.
-Books may include a brief summary/tips.
+Relevant files for the Artificial Intelligence Degree (books, notes, exams, presentations...)

-### DO NOT SHARE WITH ANYONE THAT IS NOT A STUDENT, NO TEACHERS ALLOWED
+## DO NOT SHARE WITH ANYONE THAT IS NOT A STUDENT, NO TEACHERS ALLOWED

-### Issues with links:
+## Issues with links:
-If any issue is found with a link (e.g. non existent page).
+If any issue is found with a link for a book (e.g. non existent page).
 Please open an issue with the name of the book and it will be fixed.

-### Suggesting a book
+## Suggesting content
-Open an issue with the link to the pdf and the name of the course.
+Open an issue delailing what do you wnat to add.
 Also you can fork the repository and send a pull request :D